rara64/windows-mixed-reality-usb-c/README.md

 While the "unknown brands" path is tempting, it's really hard to find chips!
 I stumbled upon a **CS5266 from ASL Technology**, which seems to be ticking all the boxes.
 The issue is that the integrated DP to HDMI conversion only supports 4K@30Hz which isn't in spec with HDMI 2.0 that we need.

+UPDATE:
+HDMI 2.0 claim is indeed a mistake, a newer revision of the datasheet shows the chip only supports HDMI 1.4b.

 ![](img/cs5266-datasheet-title.png)

 The issue with the multi-chip solution is that we don't have that much space inside the headset and I worry that it might be hard to properly route and fit the ICs on my PCB.
 I will also look into that over the coming weeks to determine the best IC combination for this.

+### May 2024

+I chose to go with CS5266AN since it massively simplifies this project.
+We just don't have enough space for a PD Controller + DP->HDMI Converter + TUSB-like chip.

+The elephant in the room is obviously the lack of 90Hz support with this approach.
+I know it might be a deal-breaker for some people as the acceptable/preferred refresh rate will differ from person to person.
+On the other hand, I played my fair bit on 60Hz and it wasn't as bad as I would have thought.
+That said, I would choose 90 over 60 anytime, but if that's the price of a working headset, I'm willing to take it.

+I'll attempt to force 90Hz to see if it works once I assemble the first working PCB.
+I just don't think we have enough bandwidth for that with a HDMI 1.4b link.

+Five CS5266AN chips are already on the way and should arrive soon.
+As of now, I also have a schematic ready for my PCB in KiCad, and most of the components selected.

+Once the chips arrive, I'm going to make a test PCB at home to test the behavior of the chip regarding VBUS control and PD negotiation, because I have some blanks in my design in this regard.
+The only documentation I found is a datasheet with vague information and a reference schematic for a 3-in-1 adapter using this chip.
+I guess that's another downside of going with a chip like this, but I'll definitely work it out.

+Up next, track routing and PCB design!